samaralharbi5/social-network-inheritance/README.md

 ## Reading Posts

-Finally, one of the most interesting use cases of this project is going to be realted to the "visual representation" of the posts.
+Finally, one of the most interesting use cases of this project is going to be related to the "visual representation" of the posts.
 It's a great example of [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)).
 The concept is simple.
 If I try to print different types of posts, I'm going to get different representations.
-Example:
+For example:

 ```python